 In our more than 27 years experience in helping people post-surgery, we have seen many rotator cuff failures.
 To be fair, failures can be described in many different ways.
 Most commonly, failure is seen when the shoulder was worse off after the surgery or the surgery did not achieve all the patient’s goals but still provided some pain relief and some function.
 We have seen many patients respond positively.

-- A total of 15 patients (5 males, 10 females; average age 50, youngest patient 33 to old patient 71 years old) with failed rotator cuff repair surgery who had at least six months of complaints and were did not respond to at least of three months of conservative methods were included.
+- A total of 15 patients (5 males, 10 females; average age 50; youngest patient 33, oldest patient 71 years old) with failed rotator cuff repair surgery who had at least six months of complaints and were did not respond to at least of three months of conservative methods were included.